Bokashi Composting: A Step By Step Instructional Guide

-Neither process can be carried out in an afternoon.
-Any process that gathers, cultivates, brews and inoculates indigenous organisms is a multi-step process requiring long waits between each step.
+Neither process can be carried out in the afternoon.
+Any process that gathers, cultivates, brews, and inoculates indigenous organisms is a multi-step process requiring long waits between each step.

 As an example, here’s a summary of the procedure described by Bokashi Composting:

-- Capture organisms: wash a cup of rice, saving the water, set aside for about a week;
+- Capture organisms: wash a cup of rice, save the water, and set it aside for about a week;

 - Make serum: add milk to the water; set it aside to ferment for two weeks.